Kiwaya Ukuleles--For Sale by Fernandez Music (revised February 15, 2012)--check below for special prices

 Above: Gig bags for soprano, with outside pouch, and shoulder strap, black only. $29

-Above: Deluxe Padded Gig bags are $45 for the Soprano Ukes and $55 for the Concert Ukes They are made of a strong nylon, have an outside pouch (for strings and things) and a carrying strap.
+Above: Deluxe Padded Gig bags are $55 for the Soprano Ukes.
+They are made of a strong nylon, have an outside pouch (for strings and things) and a carrying strap.
 For the soprano ukes, we have a variety of colors (red, green, blue, and black).
-For the Concert bag we only have black (not shown, it the same design as the soprano bag but a few inches larger)
+For a padded Concert bag we have some in black by Protec.

 Why I sell Kiwaya Ukes

-While I had begin given a uke as a child during the Arthur Godfrey ukulele craze, I only became completely intrigued decades later during the 1990s when I started to attend the ukulele sessions at the Oasis Center in Corona del Mar, California.
-Each week for a few years at the Oasis, I played with players who (at the times) were 30 to 50 years older than I. We sang Hawaiin songs and watched the senior citizen ladies dance the hula; we sang through a large collection of songs which included great standards from the turn of the century, vaudeville, stage shows and movies tunes; and we performed at community function, retirement homes and shopping centers.
+As a small child I was given a uke in the early 1950's by my Great Uncle Julio during the Arthur Godfrey ukulele craze.
+I only became completely intrigued decades later during the 1990s when I started to attend the ukulele sessions at the Oasis Center in Corona del Mar, California.
+I believe that this group was started in 1980 by Jack Toon.
+Each week for a few years at the Oasis, I played with players who (at the times) were 30 to 50 years older than I. We sang Hawaiian songs and watched the senior citizen ladies dance the hula; we sang through a large collection of songs which included great standards from the turn of the century, vaudeville, stage shows and movies tunes; and we performed at community function, retirement homes and shopping centers.
 With this dear group of people I internalized this music while we strummed the chords and had a community singalong (an almost forgotten American tradition).
 While I often watched seniors struggle through playing a few chords, I also got to watch talents like the late great Travis Harrelson and the 102 year old Bill Tapia weave their magic using this deceptively simple instrument.
 It became abundantly clear to me (who had studied classical and flamenco guitar for decades) that the uke was more than a toy--it was a magical, intimate musical device.

 During this intense indoctrination into ukulele culture I acquired a great vintage Martin Soprano model 1 and a fine Martin Tenor.
 Owning and playing these instruments helped refined my understanding of great ukes.
 I was able to learn first hand what tone and projection are for a fine ukulele.
 While a cheap uke sounds muffled, a good ukulele sings out.
 A cheap uke feels heavy, a good uke feels vibrant.
 A fine ukulele has good (accurate) intonation, a poor one does not.
 I could try to explain more of this but the real proof is in handling, playing and listening to a bunch of ukes.